diko316/libcore-package-resolver/README.md

 ## Module API

-Please refer to [API Documentation](https://diko316.github.io/libcore-package-resolver) for more information on Browser DOM helpers.
+Please refer to [API Documentation](https://diko316.github.io/libcore-package-resolver) for more information on Package resolver.

 ## License